centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 the log files.

 SELinux implements Mandatory Access Control (MAC).
 Every process and system resource has a special security label called an SELinux context.
-A SELinux context, sometimes referred to as an SELinux label, is an identifier which abstracts away the system-level details and focuses on the security properties of the entity.
-Not only does this provides a consistent way of referencing objects in the SELinux policy, but it also removes any ambiguity that can be found in other identification methods.
+An SELinux context, sometimes referred to as an SELinux label, is an identifier that abstracts away the system-level details and focuses on the security properties of the entity.
+Not only does this provide a consistent way of referencing objects in the SELinux policy, but it also removes any ambiguity that can be found in other identification methods.
 For example, a file can have multiple valid path names on a system that makes use of bind mounts.

-The SELinux policy uses these contexts in a series of rules which define how processes can interact with each other and the various system resources.
+The SELinux policy uses these contexts in a series of rules that define how processes can interact with each other and the various system resources.
 By default, the policy does not allow any interaction unless a rule explicitly grants access.

-For more information about SELinux please see [Red Hat documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/using_selinux/getting-started-with-selinux_using-selinux)
+For more information about SELinux, please see [Red Hat documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/using_selinux/getting-started-with-selinux_using-selinux)

 ### Activate SELinux in permissive mode